 10. Stay as long as you like or feel free to get on with the rest of your day

-Some folks like to linger after worship, catch up on the latest news in the community or just chill out with friends.
-We have a spacious Gathering Place with great coffee (and sometimes other treats) where you can meet and greet other worshipers after service.
-But we know we’re part of a very busy community and sometimes there’s simply no time for chit chat.
+Some folks like to linger after worship, catch up on the latest news in the community or just gather with friends.
+We have a spacious Gathering Place with great coffee (and sometimes other treats) where you can meet and greet others after the service.
+We recognize we’re part of a very busy community and sometimes there’s simply no time for chit chat.
 Feel free to get on with the rest of your day—no pressure to stick around.
-By the way, you can park in our main lot on Main Street or, if it’s full, swing on over to the school lot located on the south side of our campus and use the convenient rear entrance.
+You can park in our main lot on Main Street or, if it’s full you can park school lot located behind our campus and use the convenient rear entrance.

 If there’s anything we forgot to cover, just give our church office a call Monday thru Friday from 8am till 4pm or click here to submit your question to us online.
 Someone will get back to you as soon as possible.